Life after Rehab: Finding An Executive Sober Living Home Tailored To Fit Specific Recovery Needs

 A sober living home is a stepping stone into life-long recovery.

 Life in early recovery is difficult for everyone.
-Understanding your motivation for choosing a sober living program will help you to choose a program optimal to your needs.
+Understanding your motivation for choosing a sober living program will help you to choose a program optimal for your needs.

 Developing the discipline to do whatever it takes to stay sober is difficult.
 While in rehab you learned to change behaviors and to be non-reactive to stressful situations which led to drinking episodes.